Tipplin/Visual-Galaxy-Framework/Tipplin.Task.List.For.Visual.Studio.md

 - .NET to Android - (you can execute Android Apps on Windows 11)
 ----
 ### SUPPORTED_PARTITIALLY_OS_FX
-- only operation system: Windows 7, Windows 8, Windows 8.1, Windows 10
+- only operation system: Windows 10, Windows 11
-- Windows XP, Vista now not supported !!!
-- both have no new Instruction Code (Processor).
-- Windows Vista have a lot of Errors inside !.
-DON'T USE IT !
 ----
 ### SUPPORTED_NOT_OS_FX
 - this operation system and Framework NOT SUPPORTED !!!.